THANK YOU for applying to be a Volunteer with Scouts Canada, the largest co-ed youth-serving organization in Canada!

 In the meantime, let’s get started!
 This is an outline of the process and your first steps.
 Once you have completed Volunteer Screening you will become a Scouter who is trusted to work with youth directly.

-Step 2: Police Record Check / Vulnerable Sector Search (PRC/VSS) and Child Abuse Registry check (CAR) *CAR only applicable in Manitoba & Nova Scotia.
+Step 2: Obtain a CLEAN Police Record Check / Vulnerable Sector Search (PRC/VSS) and Child Abuse Registry check (CAR) *CAR only applicable in Manitoba & Nova Scotia.

 We encourage you to begin this step as soon as possible as PRC/VSS processing times vary depending on location and time of year.
 The sooner you can start this process the better!

 To receive a PRC/VSS please visit your local police detachment to complete an application.
+Links for Police Services in many larger centres are linked in the document available for download at the bottom of this article.
 Please read the important notes before going to your detachment.

 - To be valid: Scouts Canada PRC/VSS must be received specifically for Scouts Canada and must be under 3 months old.